leverh/react-bookhub-app/README.md

 ### Thanks:

-- Code Institute Sean, Sara, and Holly for their patience and bug fixes.
+- Code Institute tutors: Sean, Sara, and Holly for their patience and bug fixes.